 3. Write More Conversational and Customer-Targeted Content

-After knowing your long-tail keywords, start adding them to your page’s content.
+After getting your long-tail keywords in order, start adding them to your page’s content.
 Voice search uses a more natural language than text searches.
 For your brand to thrive in voice searching, your website’s content should have a more conversational tone.

 Add some emotion the same way you would if you are writing personal emails.
 This is a practice often ignored by digital marketers, but emotion-driven marketing is powerful.